26 June 2018 by David Ward

 When it comes to tourism, wildlife is Kenya's greatest asset.
 But with so many options for travellers these days, we cannot afford to rest on our laurels.
 Our tourism product has to be competitive in price and services if it is to keep topping up our foreign-exchange coffers so we can continue to conserve ‘world heritage' areas like the incomparable Masai Mara.
 That is why tourism is so vital to this country, along with the tens of thousands of jobs it helps to create.

-The message we wish to send to our friends overseas is this: Sign up to the Why I Love Kenya campaign as you plan your next safari.
-Lend your collective voices to United for Wildlife's Whose Side Are You On? challenge.
-If you do that today we all stand to benefit - people and wildlife the world over.
+The message we wish to send to our friends overseas is this: lend your collective voices to United for Wildlife's Whose Side Are You On? challenge.
+If you do that today we all stand to benefit – people and wildlife the world over.

 It may be too late for Mountain Bull and Satao, but we can still honour their memory.